 There is always a risk of contagion: it is the nature of complex bribery, fraud and corruption that it crosses borders and can implicate authorities in multiple jurisdictions.
 Self-reporting to a regulator in one jurisdiction may draw the attention of other regulators, domestically or abroad.
 The benefits and risks of reporting are seldom consistent or certain across jurisdictions, since procedures, techniques or demands in conducting their investigations and taking enforcement action inevitably differ.

 Increasingly, regulators are sharing information and seeking to collaborate in enforcement actions.
-As long ago as 2010, the US Department of Justice and the SFO worked together in investigating BAE Systems plc,98 and such co-operation has since become routine.
+As long ago as 2010, the US Department of Justice and the SFO worked together in investigating BAE Systems plc, and such co-operation has since become routine.
 International co-operation often goes beyond formal mutual legal assistance requests, to encompass informal intelligence sharing (sometimes in advance of formal investigation in any jurisdiction), coordination or division of responsibility on issues for enforcement, and even formal programmes by which to enhance understanding and assist with capacity or resourcing.
 This has included (and continues to include) SFO secondments by prosecutors from US and Singaporean authorities and an expanding list of memoranda of understanding with overseas counterparts.
-Lisa Osofsky confirmed the SFO’s commitment to ongoing international co-operation in a speech in April 201999 and international co-operation routinely features as a strategic objective in the SFO’s Annual Report.100 The Airbus global settlement incorporating DPAs negotiated by the SFO and the US Department of Justice and an analogous convention judiciaire d’intérêt public (CJIP) with the France’s financial crime prosecutor, the Parquet National Financier in France is the most significant example of such co-ordinated action to date.
+The Airbus global settlement incorporating DPAs negotiated by the SFO and the US Department of Justice and an analogous convention judiciaire d’intérêt public (CJIP) with the Parquet National Financier in France is the most significant example of such coordinated action to date.